 We have a flat-rate shipping fee of $10 when you order one item, or $20 when you order two or more items, from this page and/or the NASG Convention Cars page.

 If your shipping address is not in the United States or Canada, we highly recommend that you use our online shopping cart, as that will simplify all the currency-conversion.
-However, shipping internationally costs more, so to order one or more of these cars, and shipping outside of North America, do the following:
+Shipping internationally costs more, so to order one or more of these cars, and shipping outside of North America, do the following:

 The NASG Board of Trustees has authorized the "Inventory Reduction Sale", effective January 1, 2020.
-The sale applies to both the cars listed below, as well as to the 2015 NASG Convention Cars we still have in our inventory.
+The sale applies to all the cars listed below, as well as to the 2015 NASG Convention Cars we still have in our inventory.
 Your purchase of these cars helps to continue to support the NASG.
 Please note the following restrictions: